-Relative to Strategy Two, the State Implementation Team will continue to meet in order to assess, plan, and monitor statewide RTI supports.
+Relative to strategy two, the State Implementation Team will continue to meet in order to assess, plan, and monitor statewide RTI supports.
 The State Implementation Team will review RTI data from districts receiving intensive RTI support and continue to meet with the RTI State advisory quarterly to gain stakeholder feedback on RTI implementation strengths and barriers.
 Additional online RTI modules will be developed to support RTI implementation statewide.

 The SPDG will continue to support SSIP targeted LEAs.
-The SPDG Core Management Team will work with the Cross Unit Team to identity potential districts needing RTI support by May, 2018, scaling up into 4 or 5 more districts depending on their size.
-Once identified, the SPDG Core Management Team and School Improvement Unit staff will host joint meetings with these districts to discuss the intensive RTI supports to be provided.
+The SPDG Core Management Team will work with the State Performance Management Team to identity potential districts and cooperatives needing RTI support by May 2019, scaling up to include more districts and/or cooperatives, depending on their size.
+Once identified, the SPDG Core Management Team and State Management Team will host meetings with these districts to discuss the intensive RTI supports to be provided.
 Targeted districts may commit to intensive multiple-year support through an application process.
-The SPDG is also continuing to work informally with ESCs to provide RTI support to targeted LEAs.
+The SPDG will continue to formalize efforts to engage with ESCs to provide regional RTI support to targeted LEAs.

 The SPDG Core Management Team will continue to utilize the district professional development and coaching scope and sequence for new districts.
-An increased focus will be placed on assessing district readiness and needs through the use of capacity and fidelity assessments, which will help the SPDG differentiate the scope and sequence.
+A continued focus will be placed on assessing district readiness and needs through the use of capacity and fidelity assessments, which will help the SPDG differentiate the scope and sequence.
 The Team will also continue to utilize the same district capacity assessment and school fidelity assessments that were used in previous years.
 The results for these assessments will be reported by the district or schools through the use of an online data dashboard.

-Phase III activities will continue to be driven by internal and external stakeholder feedback and sound evaluation tools.
-The RTI Advisory will continue to meet quarterly to advise the state in RTI implementation and resources development.
+Continued and projected Phase III activities will be driven by internal and external stakeholder feedback and sound evaluation tools.
+The RTI Advisory will continue to meet quarterly to advise the state in RTI implementation and resource development.
 Stakeholder feedback on the development of the system of support will be critical to ADE's ability to effectively leverage resources and better support LEA needs.
 The feedback provided by the SSIP targeted schools will support the differentiation of professional development and coaching support provided by the SPDG.
 The infrastructure evaluation and RTI tools will continue to guide the ADE in providing targeted services and supports and measuring LEA outcomes.